jonatanmv/sisnet/README.md

 |47|9A690BFDFFEF17704340F0087043821C12E077FF7FFBC1DC07A04380176693C0|

-# A PYTHON PACKAGE... sisnet <a name="python-sysnet"></a>
+# SisNet as a Python package

 This *sisnet* you have here is a python implementation.
 Includes built-in utilities that will allow you to investigate and understand better the SisNet protocol.
 The functionalities implemented are:

 - Sinca compression algorithm.
 A technical description and implementation of the SINCA compression algorithm.
 We need this to understand the information contained in the response messages (\*MSG).

 - Module for ds2dc protocol and communication with the *DS* (Data server).
 A technical description of DS2DC protocol, including the fundamental theory and the available DS2DC messages.
 This module will allow us to sent and receive messages to the *DS*.
+You can use this mode as an independient executable script or as a module for your own project.

 ## Install